John Day Fossil Beds National Monument

 There are three separate units of this park, and while you’ll need to spend a few hours in the car for the round-trip, the scenery alone is worth it.
 Your first stop should be at the Thomas Condon Paleontology Center.
 Here, you’ll find displays of fossils from all three portions of the park.
 The center also features a working fossil lab that has a huge window, giving you the chance to watch scientists work on real fossils from the Monument.
 Even though the site has been the subject of dedicated research for more than a century, new discoveries continue to be made.
 If you want to see fossils up close and personal, you can take the “Trail of Fossils” at the Clarno unit.
 There, you can see fossils weathering out of the rock.
 But don’t touch because disturbing them is prohibited.

-Located in Bend, Oregon, the John Day Fossil Beds National Monument offers a number of educational programs for kids, many led by the Monument’s paleontology staff.
+The John Day Fossil Beds National Monument consists of three units: Sheep Rock, Painted Hills, and Clarno.
+These three locations are dispersed through east-central Oregon.
+John Day Fossil Beds National Monument offers a number of educational programs for kids, many led by the Monument’s paleontology staff.
 The Sheep Rock Unit of the park operates a bookstore at the Thomas Condon Paleontology Center.
 For more information check out the website.

 Rhino tooth: Public Domain